schmmv/tweeter/README.md

 Tweeter is a simple, single-page AJAX-based Twitter clone that uses jQuery, HTML5, CSS3, and JS.
 This project was for practicing front-end skills using these technologies as part of the Lighthouse Labs (LHL) Web Development bootcamp.

-## Disclaimer

-The project used starter code already developed by @kvirani of LHL.
-Find it [here](https://github.com/lighthouse-labs/tweeter).
-Two initial tweets are included for development purposes.

 ## Getting Started

 1. Install dependencies using the `npm install` command.